shirinhk/dataviz/README.md

-# dataviz
-Data Visualization with Python
+# Data Visualization with Python

 This is my first experience to create some charts and graphs by Python.
 The sourse file is Olympics winter and I collected some data from the main file that I was  handed in my College class and made some charts to compare Medals achieved in Canada and USA.
 I also compared some medals achieved by Men and Women.
 It was fun!
 I enjoyed it.
 I attach my collected data below.